DMA's

-DMA'S (stylised in all caps) are an Australian three-piece rock band formed in 2012 in Sydney.
-The band is composed of Tommy O'Dell, Matt Mason, and Johnny Took.
-They gained popularity for their debut single "Delete" and for their self-titled EP released in 2014.
-The band's moniker - DMA'S - comes from their former name, "The Dirty MA's".
+DMA's are an Australian rock band formed in 2012 in Sydney, New South Wales.
+The band is composed of lead vocalist Tommy O'Dell, lead guitarist Matt Mason, and rhythm guitarist Johnny Took.
+They originally gained popularity for their debut single "Delete" and for their self-titled EP, which were both released in 2014.
+The band have since gone on to release four studio albums: Hills End (2016), For Now (2018), The Glow (2020) and How Many Dreams?
+(2023).
+All four albums have peaked within the top 10 of the ARIA Albums Chart, with the latter two also reaching the top five in the UK and Scotland.

 History

-Johnny Took, Matthew Mason and Tommy O'Dell began playing music together "for about two years" before DMA'S formed.
+Johnny Took, Matthew Mason and Tommy O'Dell began playing music together "about two years" before DMA's formed.
+Took and Mason both played in Sydney alt-country and bluegrass band Little Bastard, with DMA's originally serving as a side project of sorts to it before they began to focus on the latter full time.
+The band originally formed under the name Dirty Ma's before abbreviating it, hence why the name includes a grocers' apostrophe.

-In February 2014, DMA'S were signed to I OH YOU and released their debut single "Delete", which peaked at number 88 on the ARIA Charts.
+In February 2014, DMA's were signed to I Oh You and released their debut single "Delete", which peaked at number 88 on the ARIA Charts.
 Their self-titled EP was released on 28 March 2014.

 In February 2016, the band released a full-length album titled Hills End.
 It peaked at number 8 on the ARIA Albums Chart upon release in March 2016.
 In April 2016 they appeared on the cover of Australian magazine, Happy Mag.
 Their song "Play It Out" features as one of the songs on FIFA 17, the EA Sports video game.

 The band's cover of Cher's "Believe" was voted in at number 6 on Triple J's Hottest 100 2016 list.
 The video has received over 10.3 million views on YouTube and became the first Like a Version cover to ever rank this highly in the Hottest 100.
+The cover would later top the inaugural Triple J Hottest 100 of Like a Version in 2023.

 In November 2019, the band supported Liam Gallagher on his UK and Ireland tour.
-The band have similarly supported other British rock & Britpop icons such as Richard Ashcroft, Kasabian, & The Kooks.
+The band also went on to support the likes of Richard Ashcroft, Kasabian and The Kooks.
 In October 2021, they played their largest headline show at Alexandra Palace in London to over 10,000 fans.